lavague-ai/LaVague/docs/docs/get-started/token-usage.md

 - ActionEngine: **llm tokens**
 - PythonEngine (if used): **embeddings**

-We also differentiate **input** and **ouput** tokens in the case of llm consumption since pricing is usually different for each of these token types.
+We also differentiate **input** and **output** tokens in the case of llm consumption since pricing is usually different for each of these token types.

-This allows for an in-depth tracking of all the different agent components that are consumming tokens from external providers.
+This allows for an in-depth tracking of all the different agent components that are consuming tokens from external providers.

 | **Variable Name**                  | **Explanation**                                                            | **Example Value** |
 |------------------------------------|----------------------------------------------------------------------------|-------------------|